SKefalidis/SKefalidis/README.md

 My research lies in the areas of _Question-Answering_, _Natural Language Processing_, _Large Language Models_, and the _Semantic Web_.
 I'm also interested in Operating Systems and Compilers.

-I also like contributing to Open Source projects, playing the piano, and hiking.
+In addition, I like contributing to Open Source projects, playing the piano, and hiking.
 You can learn more about me on my [webpage](http://users.uoa.gr/~skefalidis/).

 <h2>Open Source Contributions 👨🏻‍💻</h2>